The English version of quarkus.io is the official project site. Translated sites are community supported on a best-effort basis.

 JwtClaimsBuilder builder5 = Jwt.claims(token);

-The next step is to decide how to secure the claims.
+After initializing and setting claims, the next step is to decide how to secure the claims.

 Sign the claims